Slope chart is used to show developments between two points. e.g., between two dates or fields.

-Therefore, inspired by the spirit of this series, we will learn to build a slope chart in Tableau using table calculation Rank.
+Therefore, inspired by the mission of this series, this post will help you learn how to build a slope chart in Tableau using table calculation Rank.
 Using data on ‘Main roofing type’ in Kenya, we’ll demonstrate how to compare use of ‘Corrugated Iron Sheet’ and ‘Asbestos Sheets’ for different County’s within the country.
 Our goal is to rank County’s in order of using a particular roof type.

 Connect data set above to Tableau app and follow through to learn more.

 Related use case: How to build a bump chart in Tableau.